eForms Logo

 Forensic Accountant Job Description Template | Sample

-A forensic accountant uses accounting, auditing, and investigative skills to analyze the financial trail of a person or business.
-Forensic accounting seeks to interpret complex financial matters and communicate them clearly.
-This type of accountant often prepares evidence used in a court of law — for example, in fraud and embezzlement cases — and are typically engaged by insurance companies, banks, police forces, government agencies, and public accounting firms.
+A forensic accountant uses accounting, auditing, and investigative skills to analyze a financial paper trail, often to be used as evidence in a court of law.
+This type of accountant is typically engaged by insurance companies, banks, police forces, government agencies, and public accounting firms.

 Salary (Median Pay)